AtharvaD10/OrderNotificationSystem/README.md

 # OrderNotificationSystem
 OrderNotificationSystem is an microservice.
-In this there are two service called orderService and notificationService and they communicate through ActiveMQ
+In this there are two service named as orderService and notificationService and they communicate each other through ActiveMQ